Morning-Train/Mail-notifications-for-Trello/README.md

+    config.togglApplicationKey = "<<Insert your application token>>";
+Read https://support.toggl.com/my-profile for how to find your application token.
+Note: this is optional.

+    config.togglWorkspaceId = "<<Insert your Toggl Workspace Id>>";
+Read https://support.toggl.com/workspace/ for how to setup workspaces.
+Your ID will be in the URL of the Workspace settings/reports.
+Note: this is optional.

 	config.crontimezone = "Europe/Copenhagen";
 Read https://github.com/ncb000gt/node-cron on how to set this.
 Visit http://momentjs.com/timezone/ for finding your timezone.

 	config.daysBetweenNotifiers = 7;
-This will be the number of days that should be between checking for changes (default: from today and the last 7 days).
-This can be any number you want, but make sure to set cron time like wise.
+This will be the default number of days that should be between checking for changes (from today and the last 7 days).
+This can be any number you want.